kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Native Image Compatibility Should Be Dependency-by-Dependency
+## Native Image Compatibility Should Be Dependency-by-Dependency { #native-image-dependency-by-dependency }

 If Native Image is required, treat compatibility as a dependency inventory.